Why Your Life Isn’t a Failure If You Don’t Get Married and Have Kids

 Arguments, jealousy, passive-aggressiveness, complicated in-law dynamics… there’s a certain amount of drama that comes with the territory of even the healthiest romantic relationships.
 Staying single allows you to side-step a lot of that emotional turmoil and simply focus on relationships that are drama-free and uplifting.

-15. Less chance of major heartbreak.
+15. There’s less chance of major heartbreak.

 Marriages end in divorce.
 People who seem perfect for each other grow apart.
 While you might experience romantic heartbreaks, opting out of a lifelong commitment reduces the risk of that one soul-crushing, world-shattering loss that comes with the territory of all-in, ’til-death-do-us-part love.